Planner inputs: Performance anchors

 hrAeT is the upper anchor for how the planner interprets your sustainable effort range.

-Use the default age-based estimate as a starting point.
+Use the default age-based estimate as the starting point.

 Manual override makes sense when:

-• the default is clearly not representative of your physiology
+• the default is clearly wrong for your current physiology

 If you find yourself editing all four of these fields before you have even split the route into days, you are probably optimizing too early.